reselbob/k8sdemos/pod-manifests/readme.md

 # Simple Pod Manifests

-The purpose of this project is to demonstrate on an introductory manner the use of Kubernetes manifests to create pods.
+The purpose of this project is to demonstrate in an introductory manner the use of Kubernetes manifests to create pods.

 For this lab use the Katacoda Kubernetes Playground found [here](https://katacoda.com/courses/kubernetes/playground).